Debojit-mitra/Splash-Wallpaper/README.md

-# SplashWallpaper
+# Splash Wallpaper
-It`s a Android wallpaper App with Admin Panel
+It`s a Android wallpaper App with Admin Panel made using kotlin